ThrowTheSwitch/Ceedling/docs/CeedlingCustomPlugins.md

 ## `Plugin` hook methods `pre_compile_execute(arg_hash)` and `post_compile_execute(arg_hash)`

-These methods are called before and after source file compilation respectively.
+These methods are called before and after source file compilation.
+These are called in both test and release builds.
+This pair of methods is called a number of times equal to the number of C files in a test or release build.

 The argument `arg_hash` follows the structure below: